KartikeyaLab/KartikeyaLab/README.md

 <h1 align="center">Hi, I’m Kartikeya</h1>
 <p align="center">
-  I build simple, useful software with care.
+I was born 282 years after the death of Sir Isaac Newton.
+It all started with an idea!

 </p>

 <p align="center">